 There are countless ways to play at Lake Harriet, part of the Minneapolis Chain of Lakes Regional Park.
 Nearly 3 miles of pedestrian and bike trails circle the perimeter and pass some of the city’s most stunning homes.
 No matter where you’re at on the lake, it’s hard to miss the castle-like Band Shell, complete with turrets.
-Here, you’ll find a full lineup of free concerts and movies through the summer.
-Harriet stays colorful in the winter months, with the annual Lake Harriet Winter Kite Festival drawing kites of all shapes and sizes.
-You’re also likely to spot ice fishing and snowshoeing enthusiasts during the deep-freeze months.
+Here, you’ll find a full lineup of free concerts and movies through the summer, plus sunrise yoga facing the lake every morning from Memorial Day to Labor Day.

 On the western edge of the neighborhood at France Avenue and 44th Street, get your wine and cheese fix at the aptly named France 44.
-This family-run destination has specialized in a worldly selection of wines, beers and spirits—plus ethically sourced cheeses—for 60 years.
-Catch one of their free tastings on Fridays and Saturdays, or sign up for one of their enlightening courses focused on a variety of foods and beverages.
+This family-run destination has specialized in a worldly selection of wines, beers and spirits—plus ethically sourced cheeses—for over 60 years.
+Sign up for a personalized tasting for up to eight wine and cheese lovers, or dig deeper with one of their enlightening courses focused on a variety of foods and beverages.